Starius-Project/Eagle_exam_1/README.md

 For the exam you have access to Internet and [Wiki](https://github.com/iutlongwy/Eagle/wiki/Home) from IUT LONGWY GITHUB, [Library](https://github.com/Starius-Project/Eagle_examen_1/tree/master/eagle/Lib) (follow the Wiki for instructions) and Drawing.

-**Don't forget to make a Document (in french) to explain all the steps of the Design, I will use this document and the Eagle files to rate you.
+**Don't forget to make a Document (in French) to explain all the steps of the Design, I will use this document and the Eagle files to rate you.
 So keep it clear and complete.**

 **Send everything in a .RAR file at captant.mickael@gmail.com BEFORE the end of the exam**